|

 patients-in-waiting are because periodically we “fiddle” with the criteria to

 try and reduce the numbers.
-Unfortunately

-patients.
-The only solution is to
+acute patients.
+The only solution is

-maintain the criteria and increase productivity.
+to maintain the criteria and increase productivity.
 You will be very, very surprised at the

 effects.
 Patients are not logs, and